 Teaching Philosophy and Contact Information

 Professor Su-Er Guo upholds a teaching philosophy centered on “evidence-based practice, compassion in care,” and is committed to cultivating nursing professionals with critical thinking skills, evidence-based nursing literacy, and an international perspective.
-In curriculum design, Professor Guo offers a diverse range of courses, including Multi-Faceted Health Management (EMI fully English-taught), Introduction To Nursing And Career Development, and Air Pollution: Interdisciplinary Innovation And Action, covering foundational nursing theory, cross-disciplinary health issues, and internationalized teaching, fully demonstrating her forward-looking educational vision.
+In curriculum design, she offers a diverse range of courses, including Multi-Faceted Health Management (an EMI (English as a Medium of Instruction) fully English-taught course), Introduction To Nursing And Career Development, and Air Pollution: Interdisciplinary Innovation And Action.
+These courses cover foundational nursing theory, cross-disciplinary health issues, and internationalized teaching, underscoring her forward-looking educational vision.

 Multi-Faceted Health Management (EMI)